-You must also report all instances of suspected sexual abuse (including grooming) to Victoria Police.
+You must also report suspected sexual abuse (including grooming) to Victoria Police.

-If you believe that a child is not subject to abuse, but you still hold significant concerns for their wellbeing you must still act.
-This may include making a referral or seeking advice from Child FIRST/Orange Door (in circumstances where the family are open to receiving support), or to DHHS Child PROTECTION or Victoria Police.
-Child First contact details can be found here https://services.dhhs.vic.gov.au/referral-and-support-teams
+If you believe that a child is not subject to abuse but still holds significant concerns for their well-being, you must still act.
+This may include making a referral or seeking advice from Child FIRST/Orange Door (in circumstances where the family is open to receiving support), DHHS Child PROTECTION, or Victoria Police.
+Child First contact details can be found here: Child FIRST)

-3) Informing parents and carers
+3. Informing parents and carers

-- a.
-Western Region Bangla School will seek advice with Victoria Police or DHHS Child Protection to determine what information can be shared with parents/carers.
-They may advise: - not to contact the parents/carers (e.g. in circumstances where the parents are alleged to have engaged in the abuse, or the child is a mature minor and has requested that their parent/carer not be contacted. - to contact the parents/carers and provide agreed information as soon as possible (for licensed and approved services it is a requirement that parents/carers are notified within 24 hours if the suspected abuse occurred at the service).
+- a) Western Region Bangla School will seek advice from Victoria Police or DHHS Child Protection to determine what information can be shared with parents/carers.
+They may advise: - i) Not to contact the parents/carers (e.g. in circumstances where the parents are alleged to have engaged in the abuse, or the child is a mature minor and has requested that their parent/carer not be contacted. - ii) To contact the parents/carers and provide agreed information as soon as possible (for licensed and approved services, it is a requirement that parents/carers are notified within 24 hours if the suspected abuse occurred at the service).

-4) Providing support
+4. Providing support

-- a.
-Western Region Bangla School will ensure that appropriate support is provided to the child of concern, as well as relevant volunteers and employees. - b.
-Support and counselling must be offered to all parties involved.
-Support may include development of a safety plan, direct support and referral to wellbeing professionals etc. - c.
-Schools must provide support for children impacted by abuse.
-This should include the development of a Student Support Plan in consultation with wellbeing professionals.
-This is an essential part of duty of care requirements.
+- a) Western Region Bangla School will ensure that appropriate support is provided to the child of concern and relevant volunteers and employees. - b) Support and counselling must be offered to all parties involved.
+Support may include developing a safety plan, direct support, referral to well-being professionals, etc. - c) Schools must provide support for children impacted by abuse.
+This should include developing a Student Support Plan in consultation with well-being professionals.
+This is an essential part of the duty of care requirements.

-5) Whistleblowing (Protected Disclosures)
+5. Whistleblowing (Protected Disclosures)